NeroReflex/embedded_quickstart/README.md

   - Add to __BR2_ROOTFS_POST_BUILD_SCRIPT__ as the last one the file *pre_rootfs.sh*

 It is also suggested that you __disable__ *the remount rootfs as r/w*, and manage it via /etc/fstab.

+## Bootloader

+The following is bootloader-specific configurations: choose based on your bootloader of preference.

+### U-Boot

+If you use u-boot you have to include the *uboot.conf* file to *Additional configuration fragment files* in bootloaders -> u-boot.